Michael Cohen Sentenced To 3 Years In Prison Following Plea That Implicated Trump

 Later, Cohen admitted that he and other Trump aides continued negotiations with powerful Russians about a potential real estate project in Moscow well into the 2016 presidential campaign.

-Cohen had told Congress the talks ended in January, but his subsequent admission meant that Trump's aides had a channel open with Russia even as Trump was becoming the GOP front-runner and denying he had any ties to Russia.
+Cohen had told Congress in 2017 that the talks ended in January, but his subsequent admission meant that Trump's aides had a channel open with Russia even as Trump was becoming the GOP front-runner and was denying he had any ties to Russia.

+Cohen "continues to tell the truth about Donald Trump's misconduct over the years," Lanny Davis, an adviser to Cohen, said in a statement issued after the sentence was handed down.

+"Michael has owned up to his mistakes and fully cooperated with Special Counsel Mueller in his investigation over possible Trump campaign collusion with Russian meddling in the 2016 election," Davis also said.
+"While Mr. Mueller gave Michael significant credit for cooperation on the 'core' issues, it is unfortunate that SDNY prosecutors did not do the same.
+To me, their judgment showed a lack of appropriate proportionality."

 Trump: Nothing to do with me

-Trump has dismissed Cohen's claims.
+Trump has dismissed Cohen's allegations.
 Although he has acknowledged arranging the so-called hush-money payments to one of the women, he denies the underlying allegations by both women of sexual encounters with him years before the 2016 presidential race.

 Trump called the payments a "simple private transaction" that had been elevated into something more serious by Democrats who are frustrated they haven't been able to find anything damaging to Trump in the Russia investigation.

-The president argued on Twitter that if Cohen broke the law in the payments, it had no meaning for him and might not even really be a federal crime anyway.
+The president argued on Twitter that if Cohen broke the law in the payments, it had no meaning for him and might not even be a federal crime anyway.

 ....which it was not (but even if it was, it is only a CIVIL CASE, like Obama’s - but it was done correctly by a lawyer and there would not even be a fine.
 Lawyer’s liability if he made a mistake, not me).
 Cohen just trying to get his sentence reduced.
 WITCH HUNT!— Donald J. Trump (@realDonaldTrump) December 10, 2018

-As far as the negotiations over a possible Trump Tower in Moscow, the president acknowledged he'd "lightly" looked into the project at the same time as he was campaigning but that he'd done nothing wrong and decided not to pursue the project.
+As far as the negotiations over a possible Trump Tower in Moscow, the president acknowledged he had "lightly" looked into the project at the same time as he was campaigning but that he'd done nothing wrong and decided not to pursue the project.

 ....Lightly looked at doing a building somewhere in Russia.
 Put up zero money, zero guarantees and didn’t do the project.
 Witch Hunt!— Donald J. Trump (@realDonaldTrump) November 30, 2018